***Draft Draft Draft Draft Draft Draft *** last updated 1/11/16

 This course studies a range of feminist theories (national and international) to understand identity and oppressions.

 1. To provide a comparative approach to feminist theory which exposes students to some of the recent literature in feminist theory from different areas of the world.
-Special attention will be paid to issues of race, class, and gender, and the intersections between these three categories of analysis in our study of feminist theories throughout the semester.
+Special attention will be paid to issues of race, class, sexuality, sex and gender, and the intersections between these categories of analysis.

 2. To provide a solid theoretical base for the M.A. degree,